literal-life-church/live-streaming-api/README.md

 ## Statuses

 Aside from turning on and off the resources themselves, status reports are perhaps the most important aspect of this application.
-Since the state of each service decides whether or not your Azure account is billed, it is very important to have a reliable way of knowing their curret state.
+Since the state of each service decides whether or not your Azure account is billed, it is very important to have a reliable way of knowing their current state.
 This section summarizes what the possible statuses are for each resource.

-Each status has a `type` assocaited with it.
+Each status has a `type` associated with it.
 Here are the types:

 - **Stable:** The status will not change at all unless explicitly instructed to do so by the user.
 - **Transient:** The current status is only temporary and is expected to change shortly

-For example, since it make take a moment to start any given resource, the API may show a resource as `starting` (transient state) until it starts completely and shows as `running` (stable state).
+For example, since it may take a moment to start any given resource, the API may show a resource as `starting` (transient state) until it starts completely and shows as `running` (stable state).

 ### Streaming Endpoint